 Working in Austria

-Activities which are not subject to the regulations of the Austrian Act Governing Employment of Foreign Nationals are: activities in the framework of exchange or research programmes of the European Union or activities in academic teaching and research.
+Activities which are not subject to the regulations of the Austrian Act Governing the Employment of Foreign Nationals are: activities in the framework of exchange or research programmes of the European Union or activities in academic teaching and research.

 The application for the "Rot-Weiss-Rot – Karte" has to be filed before the recent residence permit of the confirmation for job seeking expires.

-Further information you can find here.
+You can find further information here.